kamasood/products-api/README.md

 ### GET /products/:product_id/related

-Returns the id's of products related to the product specified.
+Returns an array of related product IDs for a specified product.

 #### Parameters
-Endpoint should contain question_id paramenter.
-Body parameters should be in body in json form.

 | **Parameter** | **Type** | **Description**                         |
 |---------------|----------|-----------------------------------------|